-Ensuring a safe environment is crucial for any workplace or residential setting, and implementing effective safety protocols can significantly mitigate the risks associated with fires and other emergencies.
+Ensuring a safe environment is crucial for any workplace or residential setting, and implementing effective safety protocols, including fire protocols, can significantly mitigate the risks associated with fires and other emergencies.
 Adhering to these guidelines not only complies with legal requirements but also promotes the well-being of all individuals present.

 1. Regular Risk Assessments